Pros / This induction hot plate automatically switches modes to avoid overheating.

 Cons / Its safety warning beeps are helpful but aggravatingly loud.

-Verdict / This good-looking and easy-to-use induction hot plate performs well at high and low temperatures and gives you a number of solid safety features.
+Verdict / The sleek, easy-to-use Secura DUXTOP 9100MC performs well at high and low temperatures and includes great safety features.

-This induction cooktop comes with a countdown digital timer that measures time in five-minute increments.
-You can set it for up to 170 minutes before it stops.
+This induction cooktop also comes with a countdown digital timer.
+It measures time in one-minute increments for up to 170 minutes.

 There are plenty of safety features built into this appliance.
-If the device senses that you don’t have a pan on it, the machine shuts off in 60 seconds.
-You also receive warnings if the voltage is low or high, and you can see diagnostic errors.
-The nonskid plastic feet secure this hot plate nicely so you do not have to worry if anyone accidentally bumps it.
+For example, it warns you if the voltage is too low or too high, and it displays diagnostic errors.
+In addition, nonskid plastic feet secure the hot plate nicely so you don’t have to worry if someone accidentally bumps it.

 One of its safety feature is a mixed blessing – if the hot plate senses there isn’t a pan on it, it beeps very loudly and shuts off.
 While the alarm is certainly helpful, it can be aggravating when you lift the pan for just a minute, and it is annoyingly loud.
 In addition, this hot plate uses an internal fan that is also very loud.
 The DUXTOP 9100MC doesn’t include a safety lock.
 If you want a hot plate with this feature, consider the Max Burton 6400.

 This solid electric hot plate weighs 6.97 pounds and measures 14 x 11.25 x 3 inches.
 The heating surface has two rings, one measuring 4.5 inches and the other 8 inches.
 The electrical cord is 60 inches long, which give you a lot of placement options in a kitchen or hotel room.